jacobsayono/multi-agent-case-swap/README.md

 - `heuristic()` uses euclidean properties to find potential tasks that can be swapped.
 (TODO)

-##### Bug fixes & further implementation:
-- TODO: fix arr output so that it stores best task to swap for every recursive step

-- TODO: implement add_task() online using argc and argv

-- TODO: implement heuristic() and measure optimality

-##### Secondary features:
-- TODO: make robot and task position initialization input from txt file.

-- TODO: use map generation (with walls) as environment and djikstra's algorithm to find cost matrix to each task.

 ## Example using 3 robots (X), 2 tasks (O) with cost from each robot to each task.

 ![Desc](assets/1-swap.jpg)